chrisns/k8update/README.md

  - [ ] Write some blooming tests, your not that devops @chrisns
  - [ ] Write a Helm chart, because cool kids like Helm ¯\_(ツ)_/¯
  - [ ] More proscriptive/limited cluster access
+ - [ ] Come up with a better name than k8update (suggestions welcome)

 ## Inspiration
  - [flux](https://github.com/weaveworks/flux) is an obvious comparision, I however didn't want to have to commit to their full gitops implementation for the sake of compliance.